cyclus/cyclus.github.com/source/user/tutorial/cyclus_tour.rst

-A Tour of the Cyclus User Interface with IPython Notebook
+A Tour of the Cyclus User Interface with Jupyter Notebook
 =========================================================

-An IPython notebook has four main areas:
+A Jupyter notebook has four main areas:

 * A **Run** button that runs the cell you're in
 * A **Up and Down** buttons that move the cell up or down